The Big Question

-Is building an email list necessary for businesses today?
-In this article, I will share with you my personal opinion based on my experience and understanding of marketing.
+Is building and nurturing an email list really necessary for ALL businesses today?
+In this article, I will share with you my take based on my personal experience and marketing knowledge.

-Only a few years ago, building and having an email list was one of the most important elements of digital marketing.
+According to every digital marketing guru out there, building and nurturing an email list of prospects is crucial and absolutely necessary for every single business.
 As you may know, the purpose of an email list is to communicate with your potential customers; follow-up, provide value, build relationships, etc. The bottom line is that email follow-up allows you to close more sales and get a higher ROI, that’s a fact.

 But is email the most efficient and effective follow-up method today?
-Is it actually necessary for businesses to build an email list if they don’t have one yet?
+Is it absolutely necessary for ALL businesses and business models?
+Can a modern business thrive without email marketing?

-Thanks to Google’s massive database, we can follow up and communicate with our prospects, leads, and customers very efficiently and effectively without having to send a single email to them.
-In fact, we can get our message read/ heard by a much larger percentage of people than we would with email follow-up.
+Thanks to Google’s massive database, you can follow up and communicate with your prospects, leads, and customers very efficiently and effectively via Google Ads remarketing campaigns without having to send a single email to them.
+In fact, you can get your message read/ heard by a much larger percentage of people than you would with email follow-up.

-Generally, anything over 20% is considered a good email open rate (many businesses actually get open rates as low as in the single digit percentile).
+Generally, anything over 20% is considered a good email open rate (most businesses get open rates as low as in the single digit percentile).

 Now, you could argue that having an email list is important because it’s “an asset that you’re in total control of” that you can move from autoresponder to autoresponder anytime you want where as, with Google’s data, you can’t move it anywhere off of Google.